-You will have the use of the coach house and its grounds for at least three nights, and as an optional extra we can provide a small marquee.
+You will have the use of the coach house and its grounds for at least four nights, and as an optional extra we can provide a small marquee.
 We can also lay on food and drink to order.

 Contact us and let's see what we can achieve between us!